copperwater/xNetHack/doc/xnh-changelog-6.0.md

     a 9x9 room with six holes for "pockets" and nine numbered boulders.
 (It does not contain a way to launch the boulders or bounce them off each other.)
+  - A room containing two 3x3 shops, one weapons and one armor, with an aisle around them.
 - If you ride a steed into a polymorph trap, unchanging will not protect the steed (but magic resistance still will).
 - Canceled or beheaded zombies or trolls don't rise from the dead.